 Best Boston date ideas

-Perhaps it’s a Boston thing, but there are few more romantic places than Fenway Park.
-So, tickets in hand, nix the usual pre-game beer and sports bar scene and instead head to the almost-hidden Club Room at Tapestry, a classy Mid-Century Modern-inspired, lounge-y feeling restaurant on Kilmarnock Street.
-Softly lit, with a pressed tin ceiling, and a four-sided central fireplace aglow, enjoy shared plates and cocktails that are out of this world.
+Perhaps it’s a Boston thing, but many a local will tell you there are few places more romantic than Fenway Park.
+So, tickets in hand, nix the usual pre-game beer and sports bar scene and instead head to the city’s most exciting eating space, Time Out Market Boston.
 Then, it’s happily off to Fenway Park, a five-minute walk away.
 You don’t have to be a baseball fan, or even a sports fan, to appreciate the atmosphere at America’s oldest Major League ballpark.

 Riding the Minuteman Bikeway doesn’t have to be a race, but it can be.
 For a fun, active date idea, bike the 11-mile route, from Bedford to Fresh Pond, in one go.
 Or make it a round-trip; on the outbound stretch, stop off for selfies while exploring North Cambridge’s Alewife Brook Reservation, Arlington’s Great Meadows, and Lexington’s Battle Green.
 Consider adding a wager on the home stretch, turning the return journey into a race.
 The last one back to Fresh Pond covers dinner at Freepoint Kitchen.
 Located in the hip Freepoint Hotel, this hidden gem features a beautiful patio.
 The bar menu includes lots of different bespoke Manhattans, and there’s an outdoor fire pit for some star gazing.